ascalco/aswebsite/content/projects/case_study_pricing_plans.md

 </center>

 We can again use the z-test to assess the statistical difference between the proportions of the 3-option pricing plans running in R ```binom.test(x=c(17,3), p=0.5, conf.level = 0.95)```.
 The returned *p*-value is ```0.003```, below the threshold of 0.05.
-Therefore, there 3-option plan which used a the middle option as a decoy actually moved users preferences towards the £5 plans.
+Therefore, there 3-option plan which used the middle option as a decoy actually moved users preferences towards the £5 plans.
 We can also estimate the 95% confidence intervals and plot them to visually inspect the differences.

 <img src="/projects/case_study_pricing_plans_files/Percentage_preference_prices_1000x600+CIs_b.png" alt="Preference based on available prices" width="700px" height="450px"/>

-Finally, if we look at the total revenues, we see that for 20 users the application of the decoy effect led to an increase about +11% (from £84 of the original 2-option plan to £94 of the 3-option plan).
-The average money spent by costumer also improved from £4.2/user to $4.7/user.
+Finally, if we look at the total revenues, we see that for 20 users the application of the decoy effect led to an increase of about 11% (from £84 of the original 2-option plan to £94 of the 3-option plan).
+The average money spent by costumer also increased  from £4.2/user to $4.7/user.

 ### Reflections